Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process: Introduction

 \subsection{The Hammersley process}

-The information about the word $w=(w_1,\dots,w_\ell)$ can be encoded by a collection of points $(w_1,1), \dots, (w_\ell,\ell)$ on the plane (marked as small discs on \cref{fig:HamA}).
-The time-evolution of the bottom row of the insertion tableau in the process of insertions \eqref{eq:insertion} can be encoded by the time evolution of a collection of particles on the real line (their trajectories are marked on \cref{fig:HamA} as blue zig-zag lines) which is subject to the following dynamics.
-When we have reached one of the disks $(x,t)$ (translation: \emph{at time $t$, when a number $x$ is inserted into the bottom row of the insertion tableau\dots}) one of the following happens: (i) a particle, which is first to the right of $x$, jumps left to $x$ (translation: \emph{\dots the newly inserted number $x$ bumps from the bottom row the smallest number which is bigger than $x$}), or (ii) a new particle is created in $x$ (translation: \emph{the number $x$ is appended at the end of the bottom row}), see \cref{fig:HamA} for an illustration.
+The information about the sequence $w=(w_1,\dots,w_\ell)$ can be encoded by a collection of points $(w_1,1), \dots, (w_\ell,\ell)$ on the plane (marked as small disks on \cref{fig:HamA}).
+The time evolution of the bottom row of the insertion tableau in the process of insertions \eqref{eq:insertion} can be encoded by the time evolution of a collection of particles on the real line (their trajectories are marked on \cref{fig:HamA} as blue zig-zag lines) which is subject to the following dynamics.
+When we have reached one of the disks~$(x,t)$ (translation: \emph{at time $t$, when a number $x$ is inserted into the bottom row of the insertion tableau\dots}) one of the following happens: (i)~a~particle, which is first to the right of $x$, jumps left to $x$ (translation: \emph{\dots the~newly inserted number $x$ bumps from the bottom row the smallest number which is bigger than $x$}), or (ii)~a~new particle is created in $x$ (translation: \emph{the~number $x$ is appended at the end of the bottom row}), see \cref{fig:HamA} for an illustration.

-If the locations of the disks on the plane are random, sampled according to the Poisson point process on $I\times \R_+$ (for some specified set $I\subseteq \R$) we obtain in this way the celebrated \emph{Hammersley process} on $I$ \cite{Hammersley1972,Aldous1995}.
+If the locations of the disks on the upper halfplane are random, sampled according to the Poisson point process on $I\times \R_+$ (for some specified set $I\subseteq \R$) we obtain in this way the celebrated \emph{Hammersley process} on $I$ \cite{Hammersley1972,Aldous1995}.

 The information about all bumpings from the bottom row of the insertion tableau can be encoded by the dual corners \cite{Ferrari2009} (marked on \cref{fig:HamA} by red X crosses).
 These crosses are used as an input for the dynamics of the second row of the insertion tableau in an analogous way as the disks were used for the dynamics of the bottom row, see \cref{fig:HamB}.
-In other words, the output of the Hammersley process (which will be the first line of the \emph{multi-line Hammersley process} which we will construct) is used as the input for the second line of the \emph{multi-line Hammersley process}.
+In other words, the output of the Hammersley process (which will be the first line of the~\emph{multi-line Hammersley process} which we will construct) is used as the input for the second line of the \emph{multi-line Hammersley process}.

 This procedure can be iterated; in this way the dynamics of all rows of the insertion tableau is fully encoded by \emph{the multi-line Hammersley process} \cite{Ferrari2009}.
-The name is motivated by the analogy with the tandem queues where the happy customers who exit one waiting line are the input for the second line.
+The name is motivated by the analogy with the tandem queues where the happy customers who exit one waiting line are the input for the~second line.